 - Should I bring my pet?

 We love our pets, but Country Thunder strongly recommends that you leave your pets at home.
 The crowds at events like Country Thunder cause distress to many animals and animals have been stolen at similar events around the nation.

 - If you do bring a pet to Country Thunder, you are responsible for your pet.
 Pets must be LEASHED and must be kept at your campsite at all times.
 You are responsible for cleaning up after your pet.

 - Please keep your pet safe and secured on your campsite.

 - No pets will be allowed into the festival bowl at any time.

 - Aggressive pets are not allowed, and will be removed from the campground.
 Violators are subject to eviction from the event and campgrounds without a refund.

 - What is considered an oversize camping unit?

-Oversized Camping Units are considered larger than 35'.
-ALL OVERSIZED camp units MUST purchase 2 campsites.
+Camping Units larger than 35' are considered oversized.
+ALL OVERSIZED camping units MUST purchase 2 campsites.
 We apologize for any inconvenience this may cause.
 If the site next to your original campsite is not available for purchase, you will be moved to a special location that can better accommodate your oversized camper.

 - What vehicles are allowed on the grounds?